- Adding to Mother's Milk

 - Testing and Lab Procedures for the Newborn in Intensive Care

-It’s important that babies in intensive care undergo regular testing so they get the important care they need.
-Here are common seven lab tests used in the newborn intensive care unit.
-Make sure to ask your baby’s doctor about them.
+Babies in the newborn intensive care unit (NICU) undergo regular testing so they get the important care they need.
+Here are several common lab tests.
+Ask your baby’s healthcare provider about them.

 - The Benefits of Mother's Own Milk